muratk3n/thirdwave/en/README.md

 ---

-In the early day of modern physics they could recover $G$ from the small $g$.
+In the early day of modern physics they could probably recover $G$ from the small $g$.
 They knew the circumf of earth, so they could know radius, a rough mass (from volume), u get small g through experiment with dropping object etc, then $G = g r^2 / m_2$,

 ```python
 m2 = 5.972e24 # kg